 At pranaDOGS we celebrate the public’s love and desire to have their dogs accompany them everywhere, but want to ensure dogs have the skills (and coping mechanisms) to handle the unpredictable nature of people and the environment.

-We provide Free Service Dog Workshops, group classes and private training for individuals with dogs who are good candidates for this type of work.
+We provide Free and low-cost Service Dog Workshops, group classes and private training for individuals with dogs who are good candidates for this type of work.
 Additionally, we identify, foster and train shelter dogs to work as psychiatric service dogs specifically to assist people through post traumatic stress disorder.

 Can your Dog be a Service Dog?